How To Let Process Work For You

 - They take feedback from their customers and implement them in test environments in order to continuously improve their product.
 I feel like I helped build the product and I am incredibly loyal to the company.
 They care what I think!

 - That being said, they know what their product is for and what they are good at and stay true to that.
 The program doesn’t aspire to be all things to everyone.
 A wonderful thing as the program doesn’t become diluted with a lot of ‘stuff’ I would never use.
-If that were the case I would no longer be able to say number 1 above.
+If that were the case I would no longer be able to say number one above.

 As with everything, it feels strange when you start using the system/program.
 It takes practice to make it a habit that becomes part of what you do every day, week, month, etc. If you’re looking for a system and tools to help with your personal productivity, or even if you’re not, I encourage you to check them out.
 I think both are fantastic!